-- see that the proposal moves forward from committee to committee; - provide each committee chair in a timely fashion with copies of the proposal and appropriate documentation (including relevant excerpts of minutes of committees that have already approved the proposal); - be present at committee meetings as needed to answer questions.

-Faculty review (at more than one level of responsibility) is required for all course/program revisions.

-EPC review is required if new resources are required.

-Moreover, UCC review is required for:

-- 1. all new programs, or changes in programs involving interdisciplinary or inter-school relationships; and - 2. all changes having impact upon the present $\underline{\text{Core}}$ Curriculum.

-Academic Council review is required of all EPC and UCC recommendations on curriculum policy.
+- see that the proposal moves forward from committee; - provide each committee chair in a timely fashion with copies of the proposal and appropriate documentation (including relevant excerpts of minutes of committees that have already approved the proposal); - be present at committee meetings as needed to answer questions. - Faculty review (at more than one level of responsibility) is required for all course/program revisions. - EPC review is required if new resources are required. - Moreover, UCC review is required for: - a. all new programs, or changes in programs involving interdisciplinary or inter-school relationships; and - b. all changes having impact upon the present Core Curriculum. - Academic Council review is required of all EPC and UCC recommendations on curriculum policy.